Existence and regularity for prescribed Lorentzian mean curvature hypersurfaces, and the Born-Infeld model: Introduction

 \subsection{Known results for bounded domains}

-After work of F. Flaherty \cite{flaherty}, and J. Audounet and D. Bancel \cite{ab}, for maximal hypersurfaces $(\rho = 0)$, solutions to \eqref{borninfeld} in bounded domains $\Omega$ and for sources $\rho \in L^\infty(\Omega)$ were studied in depth in the influential work by R. Bartnik and L. Simon \cite{bartniksimon}.
+After works for maximal hypersurfaces $(\rho = 0)$ due to Flaherty \cite{flaherty} and Audounet and Bancel \cite{ab}, solutions to \eqref{borninfeld} in bounded domains $\Omega$ and for sources $\rho \in L^\infty(\Omega)$ were studied in depth in the influential work by Bartnik and Simon \cite{bartniksimon}.
 To describe the main result therein, for $\phi \in C(\partial \Omega)$, we define

 \begin{remark} We assumed no regularity of $\partial \Omega$, so the boundary condition has to be intended as in \cite{bartniksimon}: $u = \phi$ on $\partial \Omega$ iff, for each $x \in \partial \Omega$ and any straight line $\gamma : (0,1) \to \Omega$ with $\gamma(0^+) = x$, it holds $u(\gamma(t)) \to \phi(x)$ as $t \to 0^+$.
 In Proposition \ref{teo_compaembe} below, we will prove that this definition suffices to guarantee that functions $u \in \cX_\phi(\Omega)$ can be extended continuously on $\partial \Omega$ with value $\phi$. \end{remark} The class of boundary data for which $\cX_\phi(\Omega) \neq \emptyset$ was characterized in \cite[p.
 149]{bartniksimon} in terms of the function